uqlibrary/technology-training/R/ggplot2_intermediate/ggplot2_intermediate.md

 lists](http://www.stat.columbia.edu/~tzheng/files/Rcolor.pdf) of all the R colours, but there is a way to pick colours more comfortably: we can use the colourpicker package, which adds a handy add-in to RStudio.
-Install it and use the new “Addins &gt; Colour Picker” tool to create a vector of colours for your custom palette.
+Install it and use the new “Addins \> Colour Picker” tool to create a vector of colours for your custom palette.

 > That was a lot of options about colours, but know that in some cases,